|

 sings the songbird…’”

-smiled sadly.
+Dick smiled sadly.
 Funny as it was, he

 didn’t feel like poking fun at another aching heart, even Ra’s Al Ghul’s.